ten7/pantheon-deploy/README.md

 * `pantheon_deploy.secrets` is a list of secrets to add to the Pantheon repository.
 Optional.

+`pantheon_deploy.secrets` consists of the following forms:

+* `files` is for writing simple file secrets
+* `json` is for writing unicode json secrets

-Each item in `pantheon_deploy.secrets` has the following values:
+Each item in `pantheon_deploy.secrets.file` has the following values:
 * `path` is the path to write the secret, relative to the root of the Pantheon repository.
 Required.
 * `value` is the value to write.
 Required.

+Each item in `pantheon_deploy.secrets.json` has the following values:
+* `path` is the same as the above.
+* `values` is all the items that are then encoded to JSON, this can be nested to create complex JSON files.

 When running this role from a CI system, you may have secrets available as environment variables.
 In that case, you can use the following to write them to the file: